SIDS is every parent’s worst fear.

 - There should be commercials sharing this information.

 It didn’t have to be exclusive breastfeeding.
 The article said, “any breastfeeding” for two months or longer.

 Other measures you can take to reduce the risk of SIDS.

 - Put your baby to sleep on his back.
 ALWAYS!

 - Do not let anyone smoke around your baby.

-- Offer a pacifier at all times of sleep, after the first month
+- After the first month offer a pacifier at all times of sleep.

 - Safe sleep environment